Skip to main content

 Can an LLC Be a Nonprofit?

-Yes, a limited liability company (LLC) can be a nonprofit.
-However, forming a nonprofit limited liability company can be complex, so few people choose this option.
+Yes, a limited liability company (LLC) can be a nonprofit in some states.
+However, forming a nonprofit limited liability company is complex and not typically the best option, so few people choose it.

 When people refer to nonprofits, they often mean a nonprofit corporation.
 This is because many of the founders of nonprofits choose to incorporate.
-Due to the many requirements for forming a nonprofit limited liability company, it could be easier to organize your nonprofit as a corporation.
+Due to the many requirements for forming a nonprofit limited liability company, it could be easier to organize your nonprofit as a corporation instead of an LLC.

 Nonprofit Corporation vs. Nonprofit LLC

 What is the difference between a nonprofit corporation and a nonprofit LLC?
-At its core, a nonprofit is an organization that is formed to serve the public.
-The focus of the nonprofit may be educational, religious, charitable, or literary, for example.
-Even though there are many types of nonprofits, they have one thing in common: they are not formed to make profits.
+At its core, a nonprofit serves the public.
+The nonprofit purpose may be educational, religious, charitable, or literary.
+Even though there are many types of nonprofits, they have one thing in common: they are not formed to make a profit.

 corporation and an LLC are types of business structures:

 • A corporation is a more rigid structure with directors, officers, and shareholders.
-There are also many requirements that shareholders must keep up with to comply with state laws.
+There are also many requirements that shareholders must keep up with to comply with state laws or tax statuses, like being an S corporation.
+For example, having bylaws, regular meetings, resolutions for decisions, and conflicts of interest policies and procedures.

 • An LLC is a more flexible structure.
 With an LLC, you would still get the liability protection you would have in a corporate structure.
-This means that you would be protected from personal liability for business debts or obligations.
-However, you would have more flexibility in the way that you organize the management of the business.
+You would be protected from personal liability for business debts or obligations.
+However, you would have more flexibility in organizing the business's management.

 Forming a nonprofit corporation is similar to starting other types of corporations.
 You would need to: